mcharlesmorrison/fieldTestBuddy/docs/deployment.md

 ## Big Idea

 - Use AWS Lambda for the server, since we expect low traffic.
 As traffic increases, if needed, we transfer to EC2.
 Pricing for labmda is [forgiving](https://aws.amazon.com/lambda/pricing/)
 - Use Flask for the backend.
 Lightweight and customizable, also there were many guides for running flask on Lambda.
 - Use (something) for frontend (React?
 Next.js?)?
 Not there yet but it's something to do soon.
 Want it to be as plug-and-play as possible.
 - Use [Zappa](https://github.com/zappa/Zappa) to deploy.
 Very easy, I am very impressed with this.
-I think that you need your [AWS CLI](https://aws.amazon.com/cli/) configured so Zappa can actually make the required calls.
+I think that you need your [AWS CLI](https://aws.amazon.com/cli/) configured so Zappa can actually interact with AWS.
+Also, Zappa docs are very good.

 ## During Dev